j3fsantos/GillianPlatform.github.io/docs/js/js2gil.md

 - `test262/test/built-ins/Number/S9.3.1_A3_T2.js`
 - `test262/test/built-ins/Number/S9.3.1_A2.js`

-all fail due to a discrepancy between how Unicode characters are treated in JavaScript (either UCS-2 or UTF-16) and OCaml (sequences of bytes).
+fail due to a discrepancy between how Unicode characters are treated in JavaScript (either UCS-2 or UTF-16) and OCaml (sequences of bytes).
 One solution would be to move to strings provided by the [`Camomile`](http://camomile.sourceforge.net/) library instead of the native OCaml strings.

 ### Reproducing the Results

 1. Clone our [forked Test262 repository](https://github.com/giltho/javert-test262) to a folder on your machine.
-Inside that folder, the tests can be found in the `test` subfolder.
+Inside that folder, you can find the Test262 tests in the `test` subfolder.
 In particular, `test/language` contains the core language tests, whereas `test/built-ins` contains the tests for the built-in libraries.
 2. To run all of the tests, execute the following command inside your Gillian folder:

 ```bash